 sid456 for a paid subscriber).
 Users are unable to change their user IDs.

-In case of v6 failure, make sure there are sensible session limits of the v4 IPs too, as IRCCloud will retry connections using IPv4 if IPv6 fails.
+In case of v6 failure, please make sure there are sensible session limits of the v4 IPs too, as IRCCloud will retry connections using IPv4 if IPv6 fails.

-Some IRC servers will group a whole IPv6 subnet together for the purposes of session limits (for example, UnrealIRCD by default will consider our whole /64 as one host).
+Some IRC servers will group a whole IPv6 subnet together for the purposes of session limits (for example, UnrealIRCD by default will consider a whole /64 as one host).
 If this is the case you will need to configure your server to allow a separate clone limit for each address in our IPv6 subnet.